13 Effective Ways to Increase Average Check Size for Online Orders

 Satisfy cravings with menu engineering

 Designing and optimizing your menu to perfection, as well as offering add-ons and customization options, is the key to boosting your average check size.
-How you design your menu has an impact on how your customers read and interact with your menu, which controls how much they’ll spend with you.
+Menu engineering has an impact on how your customers read and interact with your menu, which controls how much they’ll spend with you.

 Below, I’ll explain how you can make this happen: